-LATUDA is taken once a day.
+LATUDA is taken once a day with food (at least 350 calories).
 Your doctor will help determine the best time for you to take LATUDA.
 It may be helpful to take your medicine at the same time every day, unless your doctor tells you otherwise.

-If LATUDA has been prescribed as part of your treatment, the LATUDA Savings program may help offset the cost of your medication—as long as you meet the eligibility requirements.
+If LATUDA has been prescribed as part of your treatment, the LATUDA Copay Savings program may help offset the cost of your copay for the medication—as long as you meet the eligibility requirements.

 Here’s how the program works:

-Once the Savings Card is activated, you will need a valid prescription from your prescribing health care provider for up to a 30-day supply.
+Once the LATUDA Copay Savings Card is activated, you will need a valid prescription from your prescribing health care provider for up to a 30-day supply.

-Take your Savings Card to your local pharmacy and they’ll process the card.
+Take your LATUDA Copay Savings Card to your local pharmacy and they’ll process the card.
 If they have any difficulty, they can call the Pharmacy Help Desk at 1-866-355-9293.

-Patients are not eligible if prescriptions are paid in part or full by any state or federally funded health care program, including but not limited to Medicare, Medicaid, Medigap, VA, DOD, Tricare, or where prohibited by law.
+Patients are not eligible if prescriptions are paid in part or full by any state or federally funded health care program, including but not limited to Medicare, Medicaid, VA, DOD, TRICARE, or where prohibited by law.